A historic hotel in the heart of Omaha

 The range of rooms covers mid-tier and luxury price points

-The Magnolia Hotel has 145 rooms.
-14 of which are two-story suites, with prices ranging from $113 (for a standard Queen room) to $1,700 (the two-story Presidential King Suite featuring a private balcony) per night.
+The Magnolia Hotel has 145 guest rooms, 14 of which are two-story suites, with prices ranging from $113 (for a standard Queen room) to $1,700 (the two-story Presidential King Suite featuring a private balcony) per night.
 Most of the rooms will be wholly familiar to anyone who has stayed at a popular chain hotel with traditional layouts and design elements.

 The rooms are clean, if a little dated.
 Every room has a flat-screen television, contemporary dark wood furnishings, glass-top desk and a bathroom featuring marble.
 There is also wall-to-wall carpeting, mass-manufactured accent pieces and artwork that could be more stylish — but this isn’t the hotel to stay at if you are looking for the most up-to-date design.